FudaWiki/fudawiki-files/hanafuda/games/go-stop.md

 If a player holds a triplet, then they may choose to reveal it to the other players before playing a card.
 If the player manages to win the round, their score will be doubled.
 This is known as '흔들기' - *[heundeulgi]* (lit. 'shaking').
 Should the player hold multiple triplets, they may reveal as many as they like, and the `x2` multipliers for each will stack.

 If a player holds a joker, then the player may reveal and capture it immediately.
-They then draw a replacement card from the draw pile, and play that card as though it were from their hand.
+They then draw a replacement card from the draw pile, and treat that card as though it were from their hand.
 If this completes a triplet, it can be also revealed during this phase.
+If the player reaches stop minimum or improves the score by capturing a joker, the player may call *go* or *stop* as well.

 If a player holds a four of a kind, then they may choose to reveal all four cards and double the score as the same as revealing a triplet.
 Also, after playing a revealed card the player may bomb the field too (accumulating 'x4' multiplier and stealing a chaff as the result, see below).